Boardspace from MacOS

 was downloaded.
 The first time you launch java web start,

 you will see a security pop-up warning about running untrusted applications.
-Give permission.
+Click on the ? in the warning window for

 Method #3: Jar files are directly executable; it's all really the same under the hood, but you don't get a pretty icon by default.